vovgou/loxodon-framework/README.md

 - [Loxodon Framework Log4Net](http://u3d.as/Gmr)

-    This is a log plugin.It allows you to use Log4Net in the Unity3d.
+    This is a log plugin.It helps you to use Log4Net in the Unity3d.

     ![](docs/images/log4net.jpg)